HazbarAmat/ChatBot_training_model/README.md

 # ChatBot_training_model

-THis a university assigement to write a program that acts as a Chatbot using Python.
+This is a university assignment of the AI course,  to write a program that acts as a chatbot using training and testing models.

 ## How to run the program?
 ### First: You need to excute "TrainingModel.py" file.